 The principles of They Ask, You Answer have formed the foundation of the digital marketing strategies for some of our most successful real-world case studies here at IMPACT.

-They are an example of what can be achieved when a company invests and commits to a long-term, digital marketing strategy that is truly obsessed with the customer.
+They are examples of what can be achieved when a company invests and commits to a long-term digital marketing strategy that is truly obsessed with the customer.

 But, success isn’t free.

 Everything from the salaries you pay new employees to what you're tech stack may cost, this article will be an honest look at what it costs to succeed with They Ask, You Answer.
 This includes: